ak-1/sqlport/README.md

 - Informix: `SELECT ...
 FROM a, outer(b)`
 - Postgres: not supported
-- Supports limited convertion to ANSI JOINs for simple cases.
+- Supports limited translation to ANSI JOINs for simple cases.

 #### exception handlers and error codes